MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 **Returns**

-This command returns a table that has one record per table, with the following columns:
+This command returns a table that has one record per table.

 |Column    |Type    |Description                                                                                                                                                           |
 |----------|--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|